ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 APP_PYTHON_BIN=python postprocessing/dorsal_ventral/run_labeling_app.sh
 ```

 Then open `http://localhost:8501`.
-Use **Find complete cases** to scan a local
+Use **Find RootletSeg cases**, then
-dataset folder and select a matched anatomy, RootletSeg, and cord triplet;
+**Label all** to create one queue across the matched anatomy, RootletSeg, and
+cord triplets.
+The app colors every unreviewed 3-D connected rootlet component
+and advances automatically after each dorsal/ventral click.
+Manual file paths
-manual file paths remain available for non-BIDS layouts.
+remain available for non-BIDS layouts.

 For every spinal-level/side connected component, the review interface includes: